-- 40 g walnuts chopped
+- 40 g walnuts

-- ¼ tsp salt
+- ¼ teaspoon salt

-- ½ tsp cinnamon
+- ½ teaspoon ground cinnamon

 - small grating of nutmeg

-- ½ tsp baking powder
+- ½ teaspoon baking powder

 - Weigh out the coconut oil, sugar, blackstrap molasses, orange zest and marmalade into the bowl of a stand mixer.
 Add the flax seed orange juice mixture and beat on high speed (start slowly then move up to high) for 2 minutes until the mixture is dark and thick.
 Thermomix: Place these ingredients in the TM jug with the flax seed orange juice mixture and set to 30 seconds / speed 4.1 tablespoon ground flax seeds, 1 orange, 70 g coconut oil, 70 g caster sugar, 30 g blackstrap molasses, 2 tablespoon orange marmalade

 - Dollop tablespoonfuls of mixture on the lined baking tray about 3 cm apart.
 Don’t worry too much about shaping them as they will melt and flatten a bit in the oven.

-- Put the cookies in the oven for 20 minutes at 180°C.
+- Bake the cookies in the oven for 20 minutes at 180°C/350°F.